Clan Douglas: Origins

 In 1179 William Douglas was Lord of Douglas; he is the first certain record of the name Douglas and undoubtedly the ancestor of the family.
 He witnessed a charter between 1175 and 1199 by the Bishop of Glasgow to the monks of Kelso.
 His grandson, also Sir William de Douglas had two sons who fought at the Battle of Largs in 1263 against the Norsemen.

 One old tradition is that the first chief of Douglas was Sholto Douglas who helped the king of Scotland win a battle in the year 767.
 This is not substantiated and likely to be pseudohistory.

-The true progenitor of Clan Douglas was probably "Theobaldus Flammatius" (Theobald the Fleming), who in 1147 received the lands near Douglas Water in Lanarkshire in return for services for the Abbot of Kelso, who held the barony and lordship of Holydean.
+The true progenitor of Clan Douglas may have been "Theobaldus Flammatius" (Theobald the Fleming), who in 1147 received the lands near Douglas Water in Lanarkshire in return for services for the Abbot of Kelso, who held the barony and lordship of Holydean.
 The Douglas family names consisted of Arkenbald and Freskin, and were believed to be related to the Clan Murray, believed to be descended from a Flemish knight called Freskin.
 It seems likely that he was the father of the first William Douglas.